The Bankrate promise

 5. Compare private student loan lenders

 Though you can apply for federal student loans only once a year through the FAFSA, private student loans are available anytime.
-They can be an ideal option if you need quick funding.
+They can be another option if you need quick funding.
 It may take several weeks for your college to certify the loan amount and the lender to send over the funds, but the flip side is that you can often borrow up to the full cost of attendance.

 6. Get a part-time job